iterative/dvc.org/content/blog/2022-05-16-may-22-heartbeat.md

 ## Tweet Love ❤️

-We love when our Community does conference talks on our tools! 🥰
+We love it when our Community does conference talks on our tools! 🥰

 https://twitter.com/tryolabs/status/1525103969885888512?s=20&t=0h7bHyIeOl49soQpnf6aDA

-This Heartbeat was brought to you by the song "Tarkus" from Emerson, Lake and Palmer which can be found on our
+This Heartbeat was brought to you by the song "Tarkus" from Emerson, Lake, and Palmer which can be found on our
 [MLOps Playlist,](https://open.spotify.com/playlist/3eahsf3T9iEJkfWECC7VEp?si=cbcf1f9d3e424d62)
-and the letters **T, P and I.** 😉 See you next month!
+and the letters **T, P, and I.** 😉 See you next month!

 ---